iarihda/ticketsevice/README.md

 ## Assumptions

 * The best seats are the ones farthest from the screen.
-So, the seats are filled from the top row first column and descends accordingly (More on this in the implementation section of Design_Document.pdf).
+So, the seats are filled from the top row first column and descends accordingly (More on this in the implementation section of Design_Implementation_Document.pdf).
 * The wait time for the hold is assumed to be 30 seconds.
 After which the hold will expire.
 * The venue is considered to hold 5 rows and 5 columns for now.
 * The maximum number of rows that can be in the venue is 25.
 This has been set considering the naming convention.